jaytmiller/htc-utils/aws-annex-setup/README.md

 workers.
 Using parameters you can choose other EC2 instance types with more cores or RAM.

+**IMPORTANT:**

+As you create your annex nodes,  they will be assigned a role like:

+   arn:aws:iam::162808325377:role/HTCondorAnnex-InstancePro-InstanceConfigurationRol-JZTES9L6Y1YH

+Any additional permissions/policies required to run your jobs should be added to that role using the IAM console.
+In particular,  running the JWST CAL code requires S3FullAccess in order to fetch inputs and store output files.

 ### Check Annex Status

 Wait a few minutes and check the status of your cluster.